Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 `Note`: If you don't have the models deployed, you can follow the [create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) guide to do so.

 Create `.env_aoai` file in root directory of this repository.
-Following are the variables that need to be set, with example valies.
+Following are the variables that need to be set, with example values.

 You can referr to [demo application](demo-app) section for guidance on where to obtain each of the values.